tdogcodes/tdogcodes/README.md

 ## Currently Working on... 🚧
-- A kanban style project management app, with an admin dashboard, ticketing system, and realtime analytics, made with Refine, Nest.js, and styled with Ant Design
+- A kanban style project management app, with an admin dashboard, ticketing system, and realtime analytics, made with React, GraphQL, and Refine
 - 4 different WGU classes, each one about Java
 - Caring for my fruit/veggie garden